swri-robotics/ConnTact/conntact/ReadMe.md

 Alternately you can add the update code to your step's `execute()` method, convenient if your step is already using it for once-per-cycle tasks:

+The SpiralToFindHole Step in the SpiralSearch example uses this approach to mathematically define a motion path for X and Y while allowing the tool to slide across a surface in Z, fully compliant and seeking an irregularity.

 ```
 def execute(self):
     self.move_policy.origin = self.get_spiral_search_pose()
 ```

-The SpiralToFindHole Step in the SpiralSearch example uses this approach to mathematically define a motion path for X and Y while allowing the tool to slide across a surface in Z, fully compliant and seeking an irregularity.

-Note also that, for Set, Line, or Plane mode, if you don't pass Origin to the MoveMode constuctor, it will record the robot's current position, making it easy to continue a motion in a different direction.

-Note that MovePolicy also holds the Force, Torque and Orientation commands.
-It doesn't currently provide any help creating continuous rotational compliance; if complex rotational behaviors are needed, either update the orientation command to the current orientation or make your own compromise for now.
+Note that MovePolicy also stores the Force, Torque and Orientation commands for the Step.
+It doesn't currently provide any help for creating continuous *rotational* compliance; if complex rotational behaviors are needed, either update the orientation command to the current orientation, or make your own compromise for now.
 We're very open to pull requests on this!

 See `assembly_utils/MovePolicy` for more info.

 ## Development

 We suggest the following workflow to take a task from a human and give it to a robot.
 We'll use the example of inserting a peg into a hole to illustrate each step.
-This is the task for which the included `SpiralSearch` example was developed.
+This is the task for which the included `SpiralSearch` example package was developed.
 Snippets of code from `SpiralSearch` are included in collapsed sections to illustrate how little user programming is needed.

 #### 1. Choose the frame-of-reference for your task.
   * The hole is vertical.
 We'll establish the Z axis to be vertical, concentric with the hole.
 All positions from here onward will be measured relative to the hole's position and orientation.
 We also establish the peg's Z axis along its axis pointing away from the robot flange.